 Required IT skills

-Whilst there is no assumed knowledge, this is a practical unit and students will be required to write their own code.
+This is a practical unit and students will be required to write their own code.

 Work placement, internships or practicums

 - Semester 1, 2023, On-Campus, UC - Canberra, Bruce (211802)